 - 1 14 ounce can full-fat coconut milk, refrigerated overnight

-- Heat oven to 350°F. Line 12-14 muffin tins with parchment paper liners or line two 8″ round pans or one 9 x 13″ pan with parchment paper.
+- Heat oven to 350°F. Line 12 to 18 muffin tins with parchment paper liners or 12 muffin tins and 18 mini muffin tins.
+Alternatively, line two 8″ round pans or one 9 x 13″ pan with parchment paper.

 - Mix the milk, eggs and vanilla in a blender or food processor.

 - Add the cooked and cooled quinoa, butter, and coconut oil to the blender.
 This is where a high-speed blender like a Vitamix or a Blendtec comes in handy, as it will grind the cooked quinoa, preventing a lumpy texture in the cooked cake.

 - Sift the sugar, cocoa, baking powder, baking soda and sea salt in a large bowl.